 Where is it kept?

-A black box is kept in the tail of an aircraft to subject it to the least impact in the event of a crash.
-The objective is to keep it safest as possible as it is the single-most important device to get flight data after an unfortunate mishap.
+A black box is kept in the tail of an aircraft to minimize it to the least impact in the event of a crash.
+The objective is to keep it as safe as possible, as it is the single most important device to get flight data after an unfortunate mishap.
 It can resist even a temperature of 11000 Celsius.

 How do investigators use a black box?